ianmorgan/corda-rawupdates-demo/README.md

 * columm5 - partyB
 * column6 - unix timestamp

-Running the command line with a linearId will dump out details for that state across the both nodes
+Running the command line with a linearId will dump out details for that state across the both nodes.

 ```bash
 $ java -jar clients/build/libs/clients-0.1.jar 0c80749e-a7e9-4a54-83fc-a8d33e6205ca